joy042219/EDM-portpofolio/Midterm Task 2/task2.md

-# Data Cleaning and Transformation using POWER QUERY
+# Midterm Lab Task 2- Data Cleaning and Transformation using POWER QUERY